yuja/jj/docs/design/git-submodule-storage.md

 superproject/submodule relationship is almost identical to the submodule/nested submodule relationship.

-### Extending to colocated Git repos
+### Extending to colocated Git workspaces

 Git expects submodules to be in `.git/modules`, so it will not understand this storage format.
-To support colocated Git repos, we will have to change Git to allow a submodule's gitdir to be in an alternate location (e.g. we could add a new `submodule.<name>.gitdir` config option).
+To support colocated Git workspaces, we will have to change Git to allow a submodule's gitdir to be in an alternate location (e.g. we could add a new `submodule.<name>.gitdir` config option).
 This is a simple change, so it should be feasible.

 ## Alternatives considered